andoma/saga/README.md

 * Relies exclusively on NVIDIA's cuDNN and cuda libraries.
 Ie, this does not work without an NVIDIA GPU.

+* Fully flexible tensor layouts (ie both NCHW and NHWC tensor are fully supported)

 * FP32 and FP16 inference and training mode.

-* Convolution, BatchNorm, Fully-Connected, Dropout -layers

-* Adam optimizer with mixed precision training.
+* Adam optimizer with mixed precision training and dynamic gradient scaling.

+* Data augmentation using 2d affine transforms (scaling, rotation, translation)

+* Supported layers:
+  * Activation
+  * Affine transformation
+  * Batchnorm
+  * Category Classifier
+  * Concat
+  * Convolution
+  * Dropout
+  * Elementwise math operations
+  * Fully conneceted
+  * Pooling
+  * Softmax
+  * Sum

+* Node optimizations:
+  * Concat is transformed to strided tensors
+  * Element-wise sum is transformed to outputs with GEMM beta set to 1

 * Can load (some) [ONNX](https://onnx.ai) models

-# TODO

-* Scaling of gradients when using mixed precision learning.

-* Load more ONNX models

 # Other